Gabrieltgaldino/NRG_QT/docs/source/installation/prerequisites.rst

             .. group-tab:: Windows

                 #.
-Download the latest version of miniconda at the following link (Platform: Windows): https://docs.anaconda.com/miniconda/#miniconda-latest-installer-links
+Download the latest version of miniconda at the following link (Platform: Windows): https://www.anaconda.com/download/success
                 #.
-Double-click the downloaded **.exe** file.
+Download the proper file for Windows under MiniConda and double-click the downloaded **.exe** file.
                 #.
 Follow the instructions on the screen.
 If you are unsure about any setting, accept the defaults.
 You can change them later.
                 #.
 When the installation finishes, use the **Windows** key and search for Anaconda Prompt.
                 #.
 Click on it.